Kiln-AI/Kiln/guides/Fine Tuning LLM Models Guide.md

 ### Step 5: Deploy and Run Your Models

 Kiln will automatically deploy your fine-tunes when they are complete.
-You can use them from the Kiln UI without any additional configuration, or call them through OpenAI or Fireworks APIs.
+You can use them from the Kiln UI without any additional configuration.
+Simply select a fine-tune by name from the model dropdown in the "Run" tab.

+You can also call them through OpenAI or Fireworks APIs using their model-IDs.

-Both providers are deployed as "serverless" services.
-You only pay by token usage, with no recurring costs.
+Both Fireworks and OpenAI tunes are deployed "serverless".
+You only pay by for usage (tokens), with no recurring costs.

 Our fine-tuned models show some immediate promise.
-Previously models smaller than Llama < 70b could not produce the correct structured data format, but after fine tuning even the smallest model (Llama 3.2 1b) consistently works.
+Previously models smaller than Llama < 70b could not produce the correct structured data format for our task.
+After fine tuning even the smallest model (Llama 3.2 1b) consistently works.

 https://github.com/user-attachments/assets/2f64dd1d-a684-456f-8505-114defaff304

 ### Step 6 [Optional]: Training on your own Infrastructure

-Kiln can also export your dataset to common formats, for fine tuning on your own infrastructure.
+Kiln can also export your dataset to common formats for fine tuning on your own infrastructure.
 Simply select one of the "Download" options when creating your fine tune, and use the exported JSONL file to train with your own tools.

 We currently recommend [Unsloth](https://github.com/unslothai/unsloth) and [Axolotl]([https://github.com/gw000/axolotl](https://axolotl.ai)).

 #### Unsloth Example

-See this example [unsloth notebook](https://colab.research.google.com/drive/1Ivmt4rOnRxEAtu66yDs_sVZQSlvE8oqN?usp=sharing), which has been modified to load a dataset file exported from Kiln.
+See this example [Unsloth notebook](https://colab.research.google.com/drive/1Ivmt4rOnRxEAtu66yDs_sVZQSlvE8oqN?usp=sharing), which has been modified to load a dataset file exported from Kiln.
 You can use it to fine-tune locally or in Google Colab.

 https://github.com/user-attachments/assets/102874b0-9b85-4aed-ba4a-b2d47c03816f